 - Informative images and infographics increase the dwelling time of users on your website.

 So, you can see that by using accompanying visual effects, you benefit a lot from supporting your words with illustrative examples.
+You can even use a WordPress tables plugin to create dynamic charts.

 Links to Authoritative Websites